TheRougeProject/legacy-v0-core/README.md

 # The Rouge Project - beta code factory and campaign contracts to be used with the RGE token

-The Rouge token [RGE] has be audited but not yet the factory.
+WARNING: The Rouge token [RGE] has been audited but not yet the factory.
 Please do your own due diligences if you decide to use this code on the Ethereum mainnet.
 You may lose your RGE deposit.

-WARNING : this NON AUDITED code.
+WARNING : this is NON AUDITED code.
 Use on testnet or with extreme caution.

 The project use the truffle framework (http://truffleframework.com/)